VISAS, RESIDENCES, PERMITS

 Please consider the following information:

-3. If the foreigner has permanent residence, a student visa, a work visa in the United States and/or any country of the European Union and Canada, he/she does not need a visa to enter Costa Rica.
+3. If the foreigner has permanent residence, a student visa, a work visa in the United States or Canada, he/she does not need a visa to enter Costa Rica.
 In addition, he/she must have a passport valid for at least six months from the date of entry into the country and a round trip ticket.
 Note 1: This type of visa must be stamped in the passport, and must be valid for at least six months.
 Note 2: Permanent residents must submit their residency card (i.e. green card), which must be valid for at least six months.
 Note 3: The residence proof stamped on a passport, refugee status, parole or work cards are not accepted.
 If this is what you have, you need to find out if you need a tourist visa at the Consulate of your jurisdiction.

 5. Please visit our FAQ section; there you will find information that will be useful for your trip to Costa Rica.